Memorable Manitobans: Elgin Adams Blakely (1854-1937)

 Educator, physician, administrator.

 Born at Cherry Valley, Ontario on 4 November 1854, son of William Brock Blakely and Lucy Adams, he was educated at the high schools of Picton and Napanee, and the Toronto Normal School.
-He came to Winnipeg in 1881, passed a teachers’ examination, and taught at Argyle School (1881-1882) and Central School (1882-1883).
+He came to Winnipeg in 1881, passed a teachers’ examination, and taught at Argyle School (1881-1882) and South Central School (1882-1883).
 He later resigned to undertake studies in medicine, graduating from the University of Manitoba in 1889.
 In November 1889, he was appointed Deputy Minister of Education.
 He later operated a hospital at Seven Sisters Falls.
 On 24 September 1890, he married Arminda Myrtle Law (1855-?), daughter of Abraham Law of Richmond Hill, Ontario, who was Manitoba President of the Women’s Christian Temperance Union.
 He died on 8 September 1937 and was buried at Cherry Valley, Ontario.

 “The public schools,” Winnipeg Daily Sun, 8 September 1881, page 4.